 Flagging tape

 Secchi Disk

-Method
+Aquascope underwater viewer (bathyscope)

+Methods

 Conduct sampling at a site that is representative of the waterbody of interest, during representative flow conditions, as appropriate based on study objectives.
 Measure a 100m segment of stream, placing flags every 10m.

 Complete the Physical/Chemical Characterization per FT 3001 and Habitat Assessment per SOP FT 3100.
-These observations must be documented with photographsThe RPS algal observations can be done during the habitat mapping process, or following the habitat assessment.
+If the periphyton abundance observation is the categories “not observed” or “rare” and the substrate smothering observation for algae is in the categories “none” or “slight,” it is assumed that an algal imbalance is not present, and the RPS procedure does not need to be conducted for Numeric Nutrient Criteria compliance purposes.
+These observations must be documented with photographs If the RPS is conducted, the RPS algal observations can be done during the habitat mapping process or following the habitat assessment.

 Beginning at the “0” flag, establish a transect of 9 approximately equidistant points across the stream.
-Point 1 would be located approximately 0.1 m from the right bank, point 5 is at the middle, and point 9 located 0.1 m from the left bank.
+Point 1 is located approximately 0.1 m from the right bank, point 5 is at the middle, and point 9 is located 0.1 m from the left bank.
 The remaining points are sequentially distributed between these points, approximately equidistantly.

 Each observation point, within the above distance parameters, shall be chosen as haphazardly as possible.
 While it is recommended to observe the general area prior to sampling as a safety precaution, the actual sampling point shall be selected haphazardly, without biasing your selection for or against algal presence.